 Beijing Roast Duck is the most famous and delicious of all Beijing's culinary dishes.
-With its tempting color, crispy skin, tender meat and the gorgeous appearance, Beijing Roast Duck is known as one of the best dish in the world.
+With its tempting color, crispy skin, tender meat, and gorgeous appearance, Beijing Roast Duck is known as one of the best dishes in the world.
 A visit to Beijing is not complete without trying this tasty dish.

 Road Duck has a history of over 1500 years in China.
 This dish was one of the famous dishes of the Southern Song Dynasty (420-478 AD).
 After the establishment of the Yuan Dynasty (1279-1368 AD), this dish was introduced to Beijing and was listed on the menu of the royal family.
 During the Qing Dynasty (1644-1911 AD), it was named Beijing Roast Duck and it became extremely famous once commoners got a chance to try this amazing dish.